stuntrally/stuntrally/Readme.txt

 Description

-The game features 127 tracks in 24 sceneries and 19 cars.
+The game features 146 tracks in 24 sceneries and 19 cars.
-Game modes include: Single Race, Tutorials and Championships, Multiplayer, Split Screen.
+Game modes include: Single Race, Tutorials, Championships, Challenges, Multiplayer and Split Screen.
 Also Replays and Ghost drive are present.

 The Track Editor allows modifying and creating tracks.
 Both run on Linux and Windows.